Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 - Draw 1 x Bystander ![Bystander](/img/drawn-to-evil/bystander-icon.png) card
 - Give the bystander a name.
-- Think about why they are helping the player's and how the Evil has effected them.
+- Think about why they are helping the players and how the Evil has effected them.

 Repeat this step for additional bystanders. (optional)